Skip to Content

 The golden rule is If you get lost, stay put.
 It is much easier to find someone who is not moving around.

 Pay attention to what is above you and below you.
-Don’t work under overhangs, because nothing is holding that rock from tumbling down on you, and oftentimes, the floors in caves are not even or very thick.
+Don’t work under overhangs because nothing is holding that rock from tumbling down on you, and frequently, the floors in caves are not even or very thick.

 When you are walking through caves, you don’t want to fall into holes or trip over uneven places.
 Simply paying attention to where you are stepping can save you from a broken bone or a fall.

-While caves are usually cooler than the outside temperature, you still run the risk of becoming dehydrated, even in a cave.
+While caves are usually cooler than the outside temperature, you still risk becoming dehydrated, even in a cave.
 If you are working out in the heat, pay attention to your body and beware of heatstroke.
-Even if you are in shade, heatstroke, and dehydration are still possible.
+Even if you are in the shade, heatstroke and dehydration are still possible.

-The United States Government put together a list of ethical rules and regulations that help to preserve wildlife and nature while people are out rockhounding.
+The United States government compiled a list of ethical rules and regulations that help preserve wildlife and nature while people are out rock hunting.

 Following these rules ensures many good trips to caves and cliffs for years to come.
 These rules are called The Rockhounding Code Of Ethics and can be found at the Forest Service Site.